yeroldsan/to-do/README.md

 # Todo Web App

+## Description

-This To-Do app allows users to perform CRUD (Create, Read, Update, Delte) operations on tasks.
-The server was built using the Express framework and NodeJS as the runtime, and for the database PostgreSQL was the choice.
+This To-Do app allows users to perform CRUD (Create, Read, Update and Delete) operations on the tasks.
+The server was built using the Express framework and NodeJS as the runtime.
+As for the database, PostgreSQL was the choice.
 Both, back-end and front-end are written in TypeScript.

 _Note: Please be aware that the server and database are hosted on Render, which may cause some delay in the app's performance._

 ## Development Setup

 ### Prerequisites

 - Node.js
 - PostgreSQL ^15 (if any other relational database is used, change the db.sql file accordingly)

 ### Local setup (Linux & Windows)
 1. First, clone the repo and cd into the project:
    ```sh
    git clone https://github.com/t2haev00/project-groupd.git